-You will learn: how to import data into ArcGIS Online for your apps.
+You will learn: how to load data (CSV, GeoJSON and shapefiles) into ArcGIS Online for your apps.

-With your ArcGIS Developer Subscription, you can upload different file formats (CSV, XLS, GPX, GeoJSON, Shapefiles, etc) to ArcGIS Online and then use them in your apps.
-This process is called publishing a hosted feature layer and behind every feature layer is a RESTful service that supports spatial queries and editing operations.
+With your ArcGIS account, you can upload different file formats (CSV, XLS, GPX, GeoJSON, shapefiles, etc) to ArcGIS Online and then use them in your apps.
+This process is called publishing a hosted feature layer and behind every feature layer is a REST service that supports spatial queries and editing operations.

 You can import existing spatial files, including CSVs that denote the latitude and longitude of points, or use our World Geocoding Service to determine the location of addresses or points of interest during import of a normal table.
 Initially your layers are only accessible to you, but they can be shared more widely using the sharing permissions in ArcGIS for Developers and ArcGIS Online.
 This import process is a fast and easy way to turn static data into live services and build apps to display, filter and edit.

-In this lab you will download and import datasets that were gathered from the Los Angeles GeoHub.
+In this tutorial you will download and import datasets that were gathered from the Los Angeles GeoHub.
 They include Trailheads (CSV), Trails (GeoJSON), and a Parks and Open Space (Shapefile).
-The data will be stored in your own account in ArcGIS Online and can be used in other labs.
+The data will be stored in your own account in ArcGIS Online and can be used in other tutorials.

 Download and unzip the three datasets.
-Do not unzip the Parks and Open Space.zip inside.
-It contains a shapefile that you will import as is.
+Do not unzip the Parks and Open Space.zip file, as it contains a shapefile that you will import as is.

 At the top right of the main menu, click the button to go to the ArcGIS for Developers dashboard.